 I was there to capture the mood of the day.
 Right from the ‘off’, the grey skies did not cast a shadow on an atmosphere that was light and easy.
 I watched folk find a space, lay out rugs and organise picnics.
 As more arrived, the open spaces gradually filled with folk content to sit on either picnic rugs or chairs of all shapes and sizes.
 Inevitably, the beer tent soon had folk propping it up… and since this year’s event provided room for camping, some had no concerns about drinking and driving – aa fact soon made evident 🙂

-As time went by, the clouds did indeed give way to the sun.
-Some folk had bubble makers and in the lazy breeze, bubbles large and small drifted about with many picnics in full swing.
+As time went by, the early cloud gave way to the sun.
+Some folk had bubble-makers and in the lazy breeze, bubbles large and small drifted about.
+Many brought picnics and soon were in full swing.
 Gig in the Garden was well underway and filling the air with music.

 Bands and Stages

 Two stages, one of them provided by the John Peel Centre, were hosting a seriously diverse range of bands.. it was so good to see they included (like last year) bands made up from folk in their teens as well as those on their 20’s and up.
 Some made a repeat (and very welcome) return – the redoubtable Underline the Sky, Polar Collective and Chasing Storms to name but a few.

 Solo artists too featured large with Gion Stump (all the way from Switzerland no less) and Zak Macro to name but two.
 Double Acts also featured all with seriously talented guitarists and vocalists.
 Jo and Rob were on stage when I arrived and they were performing a fabulous version of Nancy Sinatra’s “These Boots are Made for Walkin'”… I could not recall how many years it has been since hearing that one!